 Autocode in Correlation Finder

-- Click the drop-down and select SigTest (t/z test) or Crosstab (chi²).
+- Click the dropdown and select SigTest (t/z test) or Crosstab (chiΒ²).

-- Click the Choose a banner drop-down to select a banner from the list of demographic traits, questions, codebooks, or Virtual Questions.
-Click the second banner drop-down to refine your variable.
+- Click Choose a banner to select a banner from demographic traits, questions, codebooks, or Virtual Questions.
+Use the second banner dropdown to refine your variable.
+The banner is the independent variable β the underlying factor that can lead to statistical significance.

-Note: The attribute should be the dependent variable that you’re using to explore statistical significance. - Click Generate data to populate the chart.
-Once a Correlation Finder is added to your stats report you can export the chart and data table to PowerPoint or download a static image of the chart.
+- Click Generate data.
+Once added, you can export the chart and data table to PowerPoint or download a static image.

 Logic for Codes and Codebooks